MatthewTaylor9758/Fantasy-Football-Capstone/README.md

 ### Thank You

-I sincerely apprectiate the time you have taken out of your day to read this far and parse through the site we had a ton of fun making!
-Our team was fantastic and I cannot wait to work with them again in the future!
+I sincerely apprectiate the time you have taken out of your day to read this far and parse through the site I had a ton of fun making!
+Creating this site from the ground up was a very rewarding experience and I cannot wait to work on it in the future!

 ### Credits: